Samuelito78/Samuelito78/README.md

 1. [**Pizza Maker App Project**](https://github.com/Pierrafrom/PizzaMakerApp):
    - This project was developed as a java app synced with a MariaDB database and our <a href="https://iut2orsaybestpizza.duckdns.org/">website</a>, this is the <a href="https://github.com/Pierrafrom/PizzaHome">website's repository</a>.
 2. [**Pizza Delivery Project**](https://github.com/Pierrafrom/PizzaDeliveryApp):
-   - This project was developed in Java in order to learn different algorithm like genetic algorithm, dynamic programming and other approaches.
+   - This project was developed in Java in order to implement different algorithm like genetic algorithm, dynamic programming and other approaches.
 3. [**Lite Trello Java**](https://github.com/Samuelito78/trellolite):
    - This java application was developed as a project for computer science students at the IUT of Paris-Saclay University in France.
 4. [**Card Game Project**](https://github.com/Pierrafrom/Project-Card-Game):